Knowing what the current home staging competition is like in your area, isn’t as simple as you might think.

 - Could you envision them being easy to work with if you were their client?

 Don’t just look at their websites and assume all these great qualities if it’s a great site.

 The competitive picture might look a whole lot different if you actually pick up the phone and speak to them.

-It’s more of a creative hobby for them, and you’ll be able to spot them as soon as they open their mouths to explain what they do!
+It’s more like one of their creative hobbies.
+You’ll be able to spot the “dabblers” as soon as they try to explain what they do!

-I can’t tell you home many times one of my Staging Diva Dialog members mentions on a call that when talking to a potential client the first thing they say is, “Wow, you’re the first home stager who actually returned my call!”
+I can’t tell you home many times one of my Staging Diva Dialog group coaching members mention that when talking to a potential client the first thing they say is, “Wow, you’re the first home stager who actually returned my call!”

 One of the first homework assignments I have Staging Diva students complete during my home staging courses, is an assessment of their competition.

 This is not homework they have to submit for marking.
-It’s homework they should be doing as part of starting up a home staging business, which is why I make it homework.
+It’s homework they should be doing to set up a home staging business.
+That’s why I make it homework.